Jagadesh-Ronanki/hackernews-rebuildathon/.github/instructions/AI-Features.instructions.md

 [+] Change Per page count (e.g., 10, 20, 30 stories per page)
 [+] Search functionality to find specific stories
 [+] Handle Sort Filters (e.g., sort by date, popularity not exactly these).
 Refer to the `src/components/story-filters.tsx` file for the filters implementation.
+[+] When opened a story/ask/job comments Summarize the comments section to provide a quick overview of the discussion.
+[+] Implement a feature to allow users to ask questions about the current page or content, and the chatbot will provide relevant answers or actions.
+[ ] Voice command to summarize the current page content, providing a brief overview of the main points or stories.

 Fix the scrolling functionality to work with the new design, ensuring that the chatbot can scroll to the top and bottom of the designated scrollable section.